Social Media Content Calendar

 Mixing content and strategy

-Content calendars show you how to distribute the same piece of content at different times and in slightly different ways to best meet the needs of users on each of your social media platforms.
+Content calendars show you how to distribute the same piece of content at different times and in slightly different ways to best meet the needs of users on each platform.
+They may cost money, but their insights and management tools can make things a lot easier.

 Setting up long-term success